kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 We looked at parsing, and encoding x86 instructions now let's put everything together.

 ## Setting up and cleaning stack frames
 When we enter a function, we must first setup the stack frame and on exit we must remove it.
-Since we will be keeping all values in stack we also need to allocate stack space.
+Since we will be keeping all values in the stack we also need to allocate stack space.

 ```nasm
     push RBP ; Save the old stack frame.